 An advertiser using mobile web advertising has to buy advertising space no different to conventional Internet advertising.
 The advertiser has the choice of going through a website owner selling advertising space, or an advertising hub which displays the ad on a network comprising a number of websites.
 However, with mobile web advertising the advertiser is restricted to a single advertising method – CPM.
 In this sense the methodology differs from conventional Internet advertising.
 An advertiser’s payment will be based on a schedule like for example, in blocks of every 1,000 ad impressions.
 Since ads will be displayed on devices of varying sizes, the advertiser will be required to provide different ads suitable for different display sizes.

 Mobile web advertising has many applications.
 They could invite viewers to a business website to enable them to make purchases, to capture an email address for later mail advertising, or to fill in a form for further action.
 These allow an advertiser a host of opportunities without reference to what they are selling or what their line of business is.

 Just One Ad

 Since the number of mobile web users is far less than Internet users, mobile web advertising is less competitive than Internet advertising.
 Internet advertising is the preferred choice of most advertisers because of its greater penetration.
 Another disadvantage in mobile web advertising is that it is restricted to only a single banner display at a time.
 Though with only a single ad at a time the click through rate is likely to be higher.

-© Copyright 2018 Carolina Idea - Concord, NC Web Design and Marketing
+© Copyright 2018 Carolina Idea - Concord, NC Web Design, SEO and Marketing